First & Last Day of Travel

 Rate Review

-- Documentation verifying all price data reported in the DS-2026.
+• Documentation verifying all price data reported in the attached DS-2026.

-The letter should be printed on agency letterhead and signed.
-Government travelers must submit a per diem rate review request in coordination with their agency or chain-of-command.
+Rate review requests must be submitted in coordination with the agency or component’s chain-of-command.
 Submit the rate review request via one of the following:

-- For Department of State employees, the Office of Allowances, Department of State, is responsible for forwarding all non-foreign OCONUS rate review packets originating in the Department of State to DTMO for review.
+• DoS Employees.
+The DoS Office of Allowances is responsible for submitting all non-foreign OCONUS rate review requests originating in the DoS to the DTMO PRB for review.

-- For GSA employees, GSA's Office of Government-wide Policy is responsible for forwarding all non-foreign OCONUS rate review packets originating in GSA to DTMO for review.
+• GSA Employees.
+The GSA Office of Government-wide Policy is responsible for submitting all non-foreign OCONUS rate review requests originating in GSA to the DTMO PRB for review.

 For more information, review further guidance on per diem reporting procedures and responsibilities [PDF, 4 pages].
-You may also email the DTMO Policy and Regulations Team with additional questions on OCONUS per diem rate review.
+For additional questions, email the DTMO Policy and Regulations Team.

 If an authorizing official (AO) knows that lodging or meal costs during travel will be lower than usual due to prearrangements, special discounts, or other reasons, the AO may request a reduced per diem rate.
 A reduced per diem rate must be authorized before travel begins.